 When the pandemic hit in 2020, introducing lockdowns and the need for social distancing, the growth of digital and contactless payments accelerated.
 Within a few weeks, almost 80% of people were using contactless payments.
 While some have returned to cash payments where possible, digital and contactless payments are here to stay.
-The global contactless payment market is projected to experience a CAGR (compound annual growth rate) of 21.65% by 2025.

 As a result, accepting credit card payments makes your law firm more client-centered and more aligned with current client expectations.
 If you simplify the logistics of doing business with you, more prospects will find your firm attractive.
 And they’ll be able to pay you faster, too—provided you comply with law firm PCI regulations.

 The Payment Card Industry Data Security Standard, more often written as PCI DSS, is a global set of security standards for handling credit card data.
 The standard’s intention is to help companies keep the transfer of personal client data during credit card payments, and the ensuing storage of any client data, as safe as possible from hackers.
 There’s no specific set of PCI compliance standards for law firms, but PCI compliance is still a must if your law firm accepts or intends to accept credit cards.

 For more information on PCI compliance and other data security issues, check out our 2022 Law Firm Data Security Guide.

 Why is PCI compliance important?